Instant Pot Oatmeal – no-stir, fluffiest oatmeal, cooked for 10 min in electric pressure cooker.

 When cooking is over, press "Keep Warm/Cancel" button and wait for a pressure to drop in a natural way (natural release).
 It will take 10-15 minutes to cool down.
-Open the lid and serve your oatmeal immediately.
+Open the lid and serve your Instant Pot Oatmeal immediately.

 *steel cut oats need to be cooked for 15 minutes; you need to use 3 cups liquid per 1 cup oats

 YouTube version of the video above: